China refuses cancer treatment abroad for Nobel winner Liu Xiaobo

 US ambassador's appeal

-Terry Branstad, the new US ambassador to China, on Wednesday urged Beijing to let Liu seek cancer treatment elsewhere.
+Terry Branstad, the new US ambassador to China, on Wednesday urged Beijing to let Liu seek cancer treatment overseas.

 In his first public remarks since arriving in China, the former Iowa governor told reporters that he hoped the two sides could work together to address Liu's condition.